-I work on a variety of topics within applied philosophy and ethics.
+I am currently the Deputy Director of the Oxford Uehiro Centre for Practical Ethics, where I work on a variety of topics within applied philosophy and ethics.
 My current research activity spans neuroethics, medical ethics, moral emotions, philosophy of punishment and criminal justice.
 Here’s how I ended up in my current position:

 I completed my BA in Philosophy, Psychology and Physiology (PPP) at the University of Oxford.
-I took the maximum number of philosophy papers, finding myself especially interested in topics in philosophy of mind, ethics and epistemology.
+I took the maximum number of philosophy papers, finding myself especially interested in topics in philosophy of mind, ethics, and epistemology.
 Within psychology, my primary focus was on social psychology, and the psychology of emotions in particular.

 I then took the MSc in Criminology and Criminal Justice, where I became interested in theoretical criminology, the sociology of punishment, penal theory and sentencing.
 It was during this time that I began to think about moral emotions and their relevance in the criminal justice system.